btcpayserver/btcpayserver-doc/Payjoin-spec.md

 In order to be useful, a sender and a receiver must share the same type of bitcoin address.

 Ideally, this means that the receiver could adapt the invoice's payment address and contributed input to match the sender's orginal PSBT.
-In the context of BTCPay Server, this would mean that one merchant need to setup two wallets for a single store.
-While this is theorically possible, this require a big refactoring in our code.
+In the context of BTCPay Server, this would mean that one merchant needs to setup two wallets for a single store.
+While this is theorically possible, this requires a big refactoring in our code.

 Also, even in the event we developed such feature, merchants are rarely technically apt to understand the reason of using two wallets for their store to accomodate such technical limitation.